Purchases made through my links help support this website, at no additional cost to you. Details.

 Staple in the center.
 One staple is usually enough.

 One stamp on the envelope is enough to mail one of these zines.
-(You can tuck them in with your bill payments, with your notes to friends, with your swaps, with your orders to catalogues, and so on!)
+(You can tuck them in with bill payments, notes to friends, birthday and holiday greeting cards, and so on.)